A very easy recipe for delicious and creamy crustless keto pumpkin cheesecake, made with a low carb sweetener and a bit of coconut flour.

-I adore cheesecake (who doesn’t?), and in the fall, I love making this crustless low carb and keto pumpkin cheesecake.
+I adore cheesecake (who doesn’t?), and in the fall, I love making this crustless keto pumpkin cheesecake.

-In fact, I often make this keto pumpkin cheesecake on Thanksgiving alongside my crustless pumpkin pie, because not everyone likes the soft texture and heavily spiced flavor of pumpkin pie.
+In fact, I often make this cake on Thanksgiving alongside my crustless pumpkin pie, because not everyone likes the soft texture and heavily spiced flavor of pumpkin pie.
 This cheesecake is the perfect solution.

 The ingredients I use in keto pumpkin cheesecake

 A can of pumpkin puree contains 1 3/4 cups pumpkin.
-I intentionally use 3/4 cup of canned pumpkin in this crustless keto pumpkin cheesecake recipe, which leaves me with 1 cup of pumpkin to use in other recipes, such as this excellent pumpkin cake.
+I intentionally use a 3/4 cup of canned pumpkin in this recipe, which leaves me with 1 cup of pumpkin to use in other recipes, such as this excellent pumpkin cake.

-I use reduced fat cream cheese in this low carb pumpkin cheesecake because I like my desserts to be as low calorie as possible.
+I use reduced-fat cream cheese because I like my desserts to be as low calorie as possible.
 You can absolutely use full-fat cream cheese if you prefer.

 I also add a bit of coconut flour to the batter.
 This helps set the cake and prevent the deep cracks typical to cheesecakes from forming.